bisdn/bisdn-linux/README.md

   ```

   To avoid this you can either try building from version 4.6.1 (or newer), or
-  workaround the git safeguard and manually mark all directories as safe to
+  disable the git safeguard and manually mark all directories as safe to
-  built from by running:
+  use from by running:

   ```
   git config --global safe.directory '*'
   ```

+  > **_WARNING_** This will effectively reintroduce the vulnerability of **CVE-2022-24765**, please
+  > read the advisory carefully to make sure you understand the risk.